Indonesia says building criminal cases against 8 firms over fires

 Among the other firms Sudariyono listed was PT Multi Gambut Industri, known officially in Malaysia as PT TH Indo Plantations.

 It is a unit of the Malaysian state-linked Pilgrimage Fund Board.
-Kuala Lumpur-listed TH Plantations Berhad (THPB.KL), also a unit of the fund, manages TH Indo Plantations.
+Kuala Lumpur-listed TH Plantations Berhad, also a unit of the fund, manages TH Indo Plantations.

-TH Plantations said it had "zero-burning" policies, adding it had observed instances of open burning outside the boundaries of the estates it managed.
-(Additional reporting by Janeman Latul, Michael Taylor and Andjarsari Paramaditha in Jakarta, Niluksi Koswanage in Kuala Lumpur, and Eveline Danubrata in Singapore; Writing by Randy Fabi.
-Editing by Jason Szep and Dean Yates)